For anyone with the spirit of exploration coarsing through their veins, there's only one question to be asked: Where do you want to go?

 Whether you're searching for iconic monuments or two of the longest caves in the world, wanting some hands-on experience with history, or ready to create family memories without breaking the bank account, this is the place to plan the perfect getaway in South Dakota.
-These are the places you mark on your map, look for on road signs, and count down the exits until your triumphant arrival.
+These are the places you mark on your map, look for on road signs, and count down the exits until your triumphant arrival—from mines and gold panning, drive-in movies and waterparks, to old West towns and archaeological marvels.
 Maybe they're places you've waited years to see or revisit.
 Maybe you didn't know they existed until this moment.
 No matter how familiar you are with South Dakota, these lists of attractions will place you in a world of discovery and help you create an unforgettable trip in South Dakota.

 This striking South Dakota landscape boasts a maze of buttes, canyons, pinnacles and spires.
 Skeletons of three-toed horses and saber-toothed cats are among the many fossilized species found here.
 Wildlife abounds in the park’s 244,000 acres and can often be seen while hiking, camping and traveling the Badlands Loop Scenic Byway.

 America's Shrine of Democracy, Mount Rushmore National Memorial features the 60-foot faces of four great American presidents who represent the birth, growth, development and preservation of this country.

 The third-longest cave in the world features a variety of cave tours below the surface and a 1,279-acre park with nature trails above ground.

 Few truly wild places remain in this country.
 Custer State Park is one of them.
 Nearly 1,300 bison wander the park’s 71,000 acres, which they share with pronghorn antelope, elk, mountain goats and a band of burros.